ruc-course-development/contest/README.md

 ```

 ## Development Environment
 I am coding this to work with latest Python.
 I have ~~absolutely no~~ little interest in backwards compatibility.
 While earlier versions and standards may work right now, I do not guarantee any of that moving forward.
-I will not hinder development for the sake of supporting something older.
-Given the range of development environments currently at my disposal there will be some compatibility for a bit.
+I will not hinder development for the sake of supporting something older (exceptions are for requirements on the servers for my classes, e.g. PyYAML v3.12).

-I have a few primary development environments at the moment and so you can for expect support for at least the following:
-- **Python 3.5.3** and GCC 6.3.0 (Raspbian)
-- **Python 3.6.7** and GCC 7.3.0 (Ubuntu 18.04.2)
-- **Python 3.6.8** and MSVC v1916 (Windows 10, Visual C++ 2017 (15.9))
-- **Python 3.7.3** and MSVC v1916 (Windows 10, Visual C++ 2017 (15.9))

 ## Basic Usage
 Given some configuration you can run `contest` using the following: